 In the Navigation menu, select Workspace to see active tests and insights in a given workspace.

 Switching accounts and workspaces

 You may be assigned to more than one account in your Dashboard.
 This could happen if you had a proof of concept account prior to being assigned a full account, or perhaps you have a primary account and a team account.

 Your account and the workspaces associated with it are in the Navigation menu.
 Also, the menu shows the contents of the workspace you are currently in.
 Using the workspace switcher allows you to switch to other accounts and workspaces.
-Those accounts and workspaces at the top of the menu are the ones most recently accessed.
+Those accounts and workspaces at the menu's top are the most recently accessed.

 Note: You cannot move drafts of tests between folders within the same workspace but not between accounts.
 So whenever you are starting work, check the switcher in the Navigation menu to confirm you are in the appropriate account.

-You can access your account settings, as well as messages to your UserTesting account, through the initials button on the Dashboard.
+You can access your account settings and messages to your UserTesting account through the initials button on the Dashboard.
 Click Settings to be taken to the Settings tab.